frconor-ebook/meditations/_posts/2025-05-07-the-bread-of-life.md

 He can\'t see but feels with the hand, and feels there\'s nothing there, and says to Jesus, "O Jesus, very good.
 I see you are hungry.
 Well, never mind.
 I brought you another one."
 Out came another banana.
 The parish priest nearly melted.

-But then he was thinking, now how do I put a stop to this?
-He had an idea, and he got a basket of fruit, and he found out where the little child lived and went to pay a visit to the child and said, This basket of fruit is from Jesus to thank you very much for all the fruit you\'ve been bringing Him.
-But thank you very much; He doesn\'t want any more bananas.
+But then he was thinking, Now how do I put a stop to this?
+He had an idea, and he got a basket of fruit, and he found out where the little child lived and went to pay a visit to the child and said, "This basket of fruit is from Jesus to thank you very much for all the fruit you\'ve been bringing Him.
+But thank you very much; He doesn\'t want any more bananas."

 The Church today in a special way tries to foster our faith in that real presence with the Eucharistic procession, with the altars of repose.